Sam-3-git/Configuration-Manager-PS/README.md

 ## Create CM Collection Enviorment <a name = "CreateCMCollectionEnviorment"></a>
 [Create-CMCollectionEnviorment](https://github.com/Sam-3-git/Configuration-Manager-PS/tree/main/Scripts/Create-CMCollectionEnviorment)

-Script used to create CM device collections for new or existing enviorments.
-Create-CMCollectionEnviorment.ps1 and Create-CMCollectionEnviorment.csv must be in the same directory when running Create-CMCollectionEnviorment.ps1.
-Simply add additional values to the csv if custom collections are wanted in addition to the exisiting Create-CMCollectionEnviorment.csv file.
+Script used to create CM device collections for new or existing enviorments. `Create-CMCollectionEnviorment.ps1` and `Create-CMCollectionEnviorment.csv` must be in the same directory when running `Create-CMCollectionEnviorment.ps1`.
+Simply add additional values to the `.csv` if custom collections are wanted in addition to the exisiting `Create-CMCollectionEnviorment.csv` file.
 Some collections depend on additional hardware classes to be enabled in the Client Settings.

 ### Parameters